 The wicked Covid impact was also discussed recently at a GIBRAEL commerce meeting.
 During this sad, pandemic period many Governments, captains of industry, heads of lawyer firms and other company managers must’ve taken time out to think about what the future holds for almost every country with so many millions of pounds incredibly depleted in government coffers, and other very serious financial losses to businesses and elsewhere.

 Also discussed at that meeting the point was raised about having to import costly individuals with specialist skills tasked to take on certain jobs that locals could be undertaking by acquiring those skills.
 There are some who are qualified, we’re slowly getting there, but more expertise is required which would cut costs at this ‘heavily short of funds’ juncture!
 Cyber Crime, with money disappearing from bank accounts and data being interfered with, was also talked about.
 With it becoming more prevalent, it needs to be addressed along with the need for more expert training to tackle these crimes as technology comes evermore to the forefront.
+It is wise to make sure that you know of a trusted computer crimes attorney like https://www.newjerseycriminallawattorney.com/white-collar-crime/computer-crimes-attorney/, so that you can call on them if you need them.
 It has to be said our youngsters at our comprehensive schools are heading in the right direction doing very well even winning Cyber Centurion competitions in the UK.
 They will hopefully become the experts needed to manage those specialities, saving millions of pounds and securing a better future for us all…so keep up the good work, kids!

 Hence, despite the bad times experienced over many months – too many – let’s hope the up side of it all is we’ve been able to put our heads together and come up with some positive and effective ideas to tackle this new normal, if that’s what it’s to be, and get our economy and well being back on track.
 I can’t imagine how many sleepless nights heads of governments, company directors and others have endured, wondering when it was all going to end and how the much-needed funds would, if ever, be replenished.